 Impact on the Economy

 But military spending is not one of the best ways to create jobs.
-A University of Massachusetts at Amherst study found $1 billion in defense spending created 8,555 jobs.
+A University of Massachusetts at Amherst study found $1 billion in defense spending in 2005 created 8,555 jobs.
 But that same $1 billion spent on building roads, bridges, and other public works created 19,975 jobs.
 Spending the same amount on education created 17,687 jobs.